Finding Growth in a Changed World see more

 For more information about Clay Lacy Aviation, visit claylacy.com.

 The National Aircraft Finance Association (NAFA) is a non-profit corporation dedicated to promoting the general welfare of individuals and organizations providing aircraft financing and loans secured by aircraft; to improving the industry's service to the public; and to providing our members with a forum for education and the sharing of information and knowledge to encourage the financing, leasing and insuring of general aviation aircraft.
 For more information about NAFA, visit www.NAFA.aero.

 Blue Ridge Jet Management Joins National Aircraft Finance Association see more

 FOR IMMEDIATE RELEASE

-FORT LAUDERDALE, Fla. - Jan.
+EDGEWATER, Md. - Jan.
 16, 2019 - National Aircraft Finance Association (NAFA) is pleased to announce that Blue Ridge Jet Management has recently joined its professional network of aviation lenders.
 “NAFA members proudly finance - support or enable the financing of - general and business aviation aircraft throughout the world, and we’re happy to add Blue Ridge to our association,” said Ford von Weise, President of NAFA.